-With an enormous amount of requests year after year to publish another Football Manager tiki taka possession tactic I’m proud to present the newest version of the tiki taka possession tactics created for FM 2016.
-The Football Manager 2016 Barcelona tiki taka tactics looks to give you both a closer look at the main system of play used by Josep Guardiola under his managerial tenure at FC Barcelona and how I have used his positional system as a foundation to create a decent FC Barcelona tiki taka tactic in Football Manager 2016 according to my preferences and the limits of the current match engine.
+This extreme possession tactics created for Football Manager 2023 look to give you both a closer look at the main system of play used by Josep Guardiola under his managerial tenure at FC Barcelona, and how I have used his positional system as a framework to emulate Barcelona’s style of play under Barca’s Guardiola era.

 - Basic Rules When Emulating Positional Play